Dallas College - Dallas, Texas, USA, August 2023-Present

 Creating a color theory concept board for interior finishes involves defining the objective, gathering inspirational materials, selecting a color scheme based on principles like complementary or monochromatic, choosing interior finishes such as paint colors and furniture, arranging these elements visually on a board for coherence, including texture and material samples, labeling and annotating details, considering lighting effects, reviewing and refining, and finally, using the board as a reference for implementing the chosen finishes in the actual space.
 The concept board serves as a valuable tool for conveying the design vision and guiding decision-making throughout the project.
 Observing students as they explored the textile and materials library and witnessed their design process and creative thinking unfold was a truly delightful experience.

-Visiting a Monumental Building - Fountain Place by M.I.Pei, 1986
+Visiting a Monumental Building - Fountain Place by I.M.Pei, 1986

 We've been savoring the daily sight of Fountain Place through the canteen window in our classroom building, so it felt entirely instinctive to organize a class visit to the location.
 Fountain Place, a striking architectural marvel in Dallas, bears the illustrious signature of its designer, I.M.
 Pei, celebrated worldwide for his iconic creations such as the Louvre Pyramid in Paris and the Bank of China Tower in Hong Kong.
 Rising majestically to a height of approximately 720 feet (220 meters) across 60 stories, the building's design is characterized by a one-of-a-kind stepped, crystalline structure that gracefully tapers as it ascends.
 Its exterior is sheathed in green glass, imparting a distinct green hue that artfully evokes the imagery of a sparkling fountain.
 During its construction, Fountain Place was meticulously built with a reinforced concrete frame, and at its base, a grand atrium beckons with an exquisite indoor fountain, enhancing the building's singular design and aesthetic allure.